wzgwzg/Multitask_Weather/README.md

 Usage:
 -----
+1. use generate_tfrecord.py to construct tfrecord files for tensorflow
-1. cd to the root path
+2. cd to the root path
-2. change the mode in run.py (train, test and visualize)
+3. change the mode in run.py (train, test and visualize)
-3. python File/run.py
+4. python File/run.py

 Dataset
 ------